 Limited knowledge and understanding of the Minor Health Consent Law among both youths and youth providers was also discussed as a barrier to care, further supporting the call for improved knowledge and awareness across all aspects of youth sexual health and prevention efforts.

-Young people demonstrate resilience as they adapt to change and challenges.
+Younger people demonstrate resilience as they adapt to change and challenges.
 They remain committed to their communities and social groups and regard these relationships as essential parts of their growth and development.

 The experiences of youths are both valid and valuable and should be included in conversations about prevention efforts.
 Youth autonomy and influence should be regarded as an essential component of strategy-building that involves youth as both advisors and decision-makers.